KasperskyLab/Kaspresso/docs/Home/Kaspresso-in-articles.md

 [EN] [Eugene Matsyuk — Kaspresso: The autotest framework that you have been looking forward to.
 Part I](https://proandroiddev.com/kaspresso-the-autotest-framework-that-you-have-been-looking-forward-to-part-i-e102ed384d11) <br>

 > Do you want your article to be included in this list?
 Everything is simple!
-Write an article, send it to us, and we will gladly add it to this list!
+Write an article, send it to us and we will add it to this list!
 <br/>